KriishAHate/Portfolio-Site/_news/announcement_5.md

 related_posts: false
 ---

-You can learn more about the lab I currently work in at the [Woods Hole Oceanographic Institution](https://www2.whoi.edu/staff/mlong/).
+Learn more about the lab I worked at the
+[Woods Hole Oceanographic Institution](https://www2.whoi.edu/staff/mlong/).